abishek-ctrl/100-days-of-code/README.md

 Day 58: Learnt more Model optimization techniques and practiced on CSES platform.

+Day 59: Followed through techniques like RMSProp and Adam.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.

 ## Resources